saminitz/Remote-Keyboard-Server/README.md

 ## Usage

 ### **!!!
 Important Informations !!!**
- * Replace `your.domain` in both snippets to the servers accordingly
+ * Replace `your.domain` and the port `8080` in both snippets to the servers accordingly
  * If the website has an iframe element then the host needs to first view/open the iframe element in the DOM console.
 Otherwise the event listener will not work!
 (I don't exactly know the reason why this behavior is but i found out while testing)

 ### Host